 Scaling Agile — SAFe, LeSS and Nexus

-Scrum and Kanban work well for a single team of 5–9 people.
-When an organisation has 50, 200 or 1,000 people delivering on a shared product or programme, a scaling framework is needed to coordinate them without recreating Waterfall bureaucracy at the top.
+Scrum and Kanban work well for one team of five to nine people.
+When an organisation has fifty, two hundred or a thousand people working on the same product or programme, you need a way to coordinate all of those teams without bringing back the Waterfall bureaucracy that Agile was designed to replace.

 SAFe — Scaled Agile Framework

 The most widely adopted enterprise scaling framework.
-SAFe introduces the Agile Release Train (ART) — a team of Agile teams (50–125 people) aligned to a common programme goal and synchronised through PI Planning events every 8–12 weeks.
-SAFe provides four configurations (Essential, Large Solution, Portfolio, Full SAFe) depending on organisational complexity.
-Critics argue it reintroduces top-down planning that contradicts Agile values; proponents say it provides the governance that large regulated organisations need.
+SAFe introduces the Agile Release Train (ART).
+This is a team of Agile teams, usually 50 to 125 people, aligned to a common programme goal.
+They synchronise through PI Planning events every 8 to 12 weeks.
+SAFe provides four configurations depending on organisational size and complexity.
+Critics say it recreates the top-down planning that Agile was designed to avoid.
+Supporters say it provides the governance that large regulated organisations genuinely need.
+Both views have merit.

 LeSS — Large-Scale Scrum

-LeSS is the "less is more" alternative to SAFe.
-It scales Scrum with minimal additional rules — multiple teams work from a single product backlog, share one Product Owner, and synchronise through a single Sprint.
-LeSS advocates argue that SAFe's complexity defeats the purpose of Agile.
-LeSS is best for organisations willing to fundamentally restructure around product teams rather than adding a scaling layer on top of existing structure.
+LeSS takes the opposite approach to SAFe.
+Minimal additional rules.
+Multiple teams work from a single product backlog.
+They share one Product Owner.
+They synchronise through a single Sprint.
+LeSS argues that SAFe's complexity defeats the purpose of Agile.
+LeSS works best in organisations willing to fundamentally restructure around product teams rather than adding a scaling layer on top of existing structure without changing anything underneath.

 Nexus

-Nexus is Scrum.org's scaling framework — an extension of Scrum for 3–9 Scrum teams working on a single product.
-It adds a Nexus Integration Team responsible for integration and a combined Nexus Sprint Review.
-Simpler than SAFe, more prescriptive than LeSS.
-A good choice for organisations already experienced with Scrum that need to scale without adopting a full enterprise framework.
+Nexus is Scrum.org's scaling approach.
+It is an extension of Scrum for three to nine teams working on a single product.
+It adds a Nexus Integration Team responsible for keeping everything integrated, plus a combined Nexus Sprint Review.
+Simpler than SAFe.
+More prescriptive than LeSS.
+A good starting point for organisations already experienced with Scrum who need to scale without adopting a full enterprise framework.

 💡

-Which scaling framework?
-For most organisations scaling beyond 3 teams for the first time: start with Nexus or LeSS — they are simpler and closer to Agile principles.
-SAFe makes sense when you have strong regulatory or portfolio governance requirements that genuinely need the additional structure.
-Avoid adopting SAFe as a substitute for doing the harder work of restructuring around products and outcomes.
+Which scaling framework should you choose?
+If you are scaling beyond three teams for the first time, start with Nexus or LeSS.
+They are simpler and closer to the original Agile principles.
+SAFe makes sense when you have strong regulatory or portfolio governance requirements that genuinely need more structure.
+Do not adopt SAFe just to avoid doing the harder work of restructuring around products and outcomes.

 09 — Certifications